• Europes biggest bike selection

 Reliable disc brakes for any conditions

 Gravel bikes have disc brakes to ensure that they can stop quickly and will work better in poor conditions.
-These can be either mechanical, using a cable, or hydraulic, using fluid inside the cables.
+These can be mechanical, using a cable, or hydraulic, using fluid inside the cables.

 Flared handlebars for extra control